Enabling high giant magnetoresistance in simple spin valves with ultrathin seed and free layers

-In addition to interfacial sharpness, we also anticipate the Cu seed layer to stabilize FCC (111) out-of-plane crystal orientation (texture)~\cite{Liu2014_SeedLayerCu111,Joyce1998Crystallographic,Murray2006Underlayer} of the subsequent polycrystalline Co-based spin valve.
+In addition to interfacial sharpness, we also anticipate the Cu seed layer to stabilize FCC (111) out-of-plane crystal orientation (texture)\cite{Liu2014_SeedLayerCu111,Joyce1998Crystallographic,Murray2006Underlayer} of the polycrystalline Co-based spin valve.
 To verify such Cu-aided texturing, we compare $2\theta$-$\omega$ X-ray diffraction (XRD) of Ti- and Ti/Cu-seeded Co/Cu/Co spin-valve-like stacks, each capped with Ti.
 Figure~\ref{fig:fig1}(b) shows XRD results for stacks with 3.0-nm Co layers and a 3.5-nm Cu spacer.
 The Ti-seeded stack shows only a small diffraction peak centered around $2\theta \approx 44 ^\circ$.
-No significant out-of-plane texturing is evidenced for Co; the small diffraction peak is attributed to the weak (111) texturing of the Cu spacer, as identical XRD is obtained from a control 3.5-nm Cu film sandwiched between 3-nm Ti, as shown in Supplementary Material.
+No significant out-of-plane texturing is evidenced for Co; the small diffraction peak is attributed to the weak (111) texturing of the Cu spacer, as identical XRD is obtained from a control 3.5-nm Cu film sandwiched between 3-nm Ti (see Supplementary Material).
 In contrast, the Ti/Cu-seeded stack exhibits a markedly taller FCC (111) diffraction peak.
-This finding indicates that the ultrathin Cu seed layer strongly promotes (111)-oriented growth of the subsequent FCC metal layers --i.e., not only Cu but also Co.
+Our results corroborate earlier studies \cite{489821,You2010CPP,Lenssen1997Inverted} that the Cu seed layer strongly promotes (111)-oriented growth of the subsequent FCC metal layers.

-We now proceed to address the crucial question: how does the distinct structural quality resulting from Ti and Ti/Cu seed layers impact the conductance and GMR of spin valves?
-Hereafter, each spin valve consists of a Co free layer of variable thickness, a 3.5-nm nonmagnetic Cu spacer layer, a 3.0-nm Co fixed layer, a 7-nm antiferromagnetic Fe$_{50}$Mn$_{50}$ exchange-biasing layer, and a 1-nm Cu/3-nm Ti capping layer.
-To establish the exchange-bias direction, each spin valve was grown under an in-situ forming field of 28 mT from a pair of Alnico permanent magnets.
-We denote a Ti-seeded spin valve as ``Ti/SV'' and Ti/Cu-seeded spin valve as ``Ti/Cu/SV.''
+We now proceed to address the crucial question: how does the inclusion of the 1-nm Cu seed layer impact the conductance and GMR of spin valves?
+Hereafter, each spin valve consists of \begin{quote} substrate/Ti(3)/Cu(0 or 1)/Co($x$)/Cu(3.5)/ Co(3)/Fe$_{50}$Mn$_{50}$(7)/Cu(1)/Ti(3),\end{quote} where the values in the parentheses are layer thicknesses in nm and $x$ is the free-layer thickness.
+We denote Ti/Cu(0)-seeded spin valves as ``Ti/SV'' and Ti/Cu(1)-seeded spin valves as ``Ti/Cu/SV.''
+Each stack has the free layer on the bottom for direct seed-layer-templated growth.
+Additionally, having the Co fixed layer and antiferromagnetic Fe$_{50}$Mn$_{50}$ on top allows for exchange-biasing without post-annealing.
+In particular, to establish the exchange-bias direction in Co/Fe$_{50}$Mn$_{50}$, each spin valve was grown under an \emph{in-situ} forming field of 28 mT from a pair of Alnico permanent magnets affixed to the substrate stage.